dbcls/nando/README.md

 | # of classes which include links to MONDO | `2154` | `892` | `1262` |

-## licens
+## Licens
 - <a href="https://creativecommons.org/licenses/by/4.0/deed.ja">CC-BY 4.0</a> | <a href="http://dbcls.rois.ac.jp">DBCLS</a>

 ## Contact
-- For requests to add new terms, request class modifications, or report issues or questions regarding the ontology, please use the [Issue tracker](https://github.com/aidrd/nando/issues) of this repository.
+- For requests to add new terms, request class modifications, or report issues or questions regarding the ontology, please use the [Issue tracker](https://github.com/dbcls/nando/issues) of this repository.

 ## Sources